 I don't think Garry ever cleaned his Leicas (I think they were M3s or M4s at the time) and given the usage I'll bet they were reduced to rusty relics before he bought new ones.
 The rumor was he always had a spare body or two back at his home and most camera shops would call him when a Leica body was brought in for sale.
-I know Garry used Jerry Sullivan's Precision Camera at - 30th and Guadalupe at the time I believe to repair his Leicas.
+I know Garry used Jerry Sullivan's Precision Camera - 30th and Guadalupe at the time - to repair his Leicas (probably for cleaning too).
 Jerry was looking at a blown shutter on one of my Nikons when Garry came in complaining about the film advance on his Leica.

+feet away.
+This was an element that enhanced many of his photos.
 His technique allowed him to get those natural expressions and actions from his subjects, especially New Yorkers where you rarely look people in the eye when you are close to them.